Douyemiene/Douyemiene/README.md

 ### Hi there, I'm Victor

-I'm a software engineer who currently works with JavaScript (Nodejs).
-You can contact me at viktormiene.vm@gmail.com
+I'm a skilled software engineer with expertise in Java (Spring) and JavaScript (Node.js).
+You can contact me at viktormiene.vm@gmail.com.

-- 🌱 I’m currently learning about:
+Skills:

+Java Spring
+JavaScript (Node.js)
+I'm currently focused on expanding my knowledge in the following areas:

-- Data Structures and Algorithms
+- Exploring Data Structures and Algorithms
-- System design
+- Deepening my understanding of System Design
+You can also find my work on GitHub.

 <!--